 Consultation on the ICDBG-ARP

 On March 11, 2021, the President signed the American Rescue Plan Act of 2021 (ARP) (Public Law 117-2), which provides additional funding to prevent, prepare for, and respond to the COVID-19 pandemic.
 ARP included $280 million for the Indian Community Development Block Grant (ICDBG) program.
-This funding will be used to provide ICDBG Imminent Threat (ICDBG-ARP) grants to Indian tribes to eliminate or lessen problems that pose an imminent threat to public health or safety of Tribal residents.
-The Office of Native American Programs (ONAP) is working on awarding this funding as quickly as possible and intends to publish an ICDBG-ARP Implementation Notice outlining how Indian Tribes can apply for this funding.
-ONAP is seeking your feedback on how ICDBG-ARP funds should be awarded.
-The deadline to submit comments is April 2, 2021.
-Comments can be sent to: codetalk@hud.gov.
+This funding is intented to provide ICDBG Imminent Threat (ICDBG-ARP) grants to Indian tribes to eliminate or lessen problems that pose an imminent threat to public health or safety of Tribal residents.
+The Office of Native American Programs (ONAP) awardwd this funding published an ICDBG-ARP Implementation Notice outlining how Indian Tribes could apply for this funding.
+ONAP sought feedback on how ICDBG-ARP funds should be awarded.
+The comment period closed April 2, 2021.

 Please visit the ONAP-ARP 2021 website for specific program details, guidance and resources.